CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 Do this after the API/primitive audit, because the audit will give better context for whether an issue is truly fixed or merely changed.

+The 2026-05-01 snapshot above is only a starting point.
+Re-check GitHub before acting because the issue list may have changed.

 ### 6. Final Package Checks